-Description: the position in ASCII string $s_1$ of the first character of $s_1$ not found in ASCII string $s_2$ , or 0 if all characters of $s_1$ are found in $s_2$ indexnot() is intended for use with only plain ASCII strings.
-For Unicode characters beyond the plain ASCII range, the position and character are given in bytes not characters bytes, not characters.
-Domain $s_1$ : ASCII strings (to be searched) Domain $s_2$ : ASCII strings (to search for) Range: integers $\geq 0$
+Description: the position in ASCII string s_1 of the first character of s_1 not found in ASCII string s_2 , or 0 if all characters of s_1 are found in s_2

+indexnot() is intended for use with only plain ASCII strings.
+For Unicode characters beyond the plain ASCII range, the position and character are given in bytes, not characters.

+Domain s_1 : ASCII strings (to be searched)

+Domain s_2 : ASCII strings (to search for)

+Range: integers > 0